-Simplifying the Immigration Rules
+Simplifying the immigration rules

 We have published our report on Simplifying the Immigration Rules.
 The Government responded to our report on 25 March 2020.
-You can find their response at the bottom of this page.

 Hundreds of thousands of decisions are made annually under the Immigration Rules.
 Decisions which can be life changing for those seeking entry or leave to remain in the UK and their families.